KarolDuracz/Machine-Learning/3 - ImageNet Challenge 2012  - AlexNet/helper1/README.md

 The image shows demo2.html.
 An example of visualizing 11x11 patches that produces 1 output for each patch with 4 padding sizes.
 To get a rough idea, how this compute grids of pixels in next layers using some kernels, filters, and different layer to compute something like pooling etc.

 ![dump](https://github.com/KarolDuracz/Machine-Learning/blob/main/images/alexnet%20helper1.png?raw=true)

+ // 21-04-2026 - Maybe this is wrong approach to visualization.
+But for now, just to have something preliminary in this repo.